physar/SummerSchoolDNT2012/README_v2.txt

 MODULE
 ----------------------
 A module is a file in which a single class is defined.
 The name of the class should be equal to the name of the file.
-The specified module should atleast contain a function called 'setDependencies(modules)'

-This function is used to import other loaded modules in the current module.
+The specified module should contain atleast a function called 'setDependencies(modules)' This function is used to import other loaded modules in the current module.
 Loading other modules in this function is done using one of the following commands:

     #return list with the names loaded modules (strings)
-    >> modules.getModules()
+    >> modulelist = modules.getModules()

     #return pointer to the main module
     >> modules.getMainModule()